miversen33/netman.nvim/README.md

 The logfile for netman is stored in `$HOME/.local/nvim/netman/logs.txt` if you would prefer to look through this in an attempt to troubleshoot issues

+**NOTE: This does _not_ scrub sensitive content, so it is wise to ensure there are no passwords or the like in this log before uploading it**